kenxlaw/CLI-App-Generation-Bootcamp/README.md

 ## Database

-With Adminer we can see the changes to the database reflected on upon refresh once the app has made changes. <br />
+With Adminer the changes are made instantly in realtime to the database through the backend without having to close the app.
+Through the frontend, we can see the change to the database reflected upon site refresh. <br />
 For example: we can see the functionality work below, when creating a new "Coconut" product.

 <p align="center">